 - Birdwatching- Over 200 species of birds call Karura Forrest home.

 - Running- Get some exercise while you’re there.

 - Wildlife Viewing- Several species of monkeys can be spotted in the forest including Colobus Monkeys.
-You may also be able to spot bush pigs, dik diks, porcupines, dukier, and more if you keep your eyes peeled.
+You may also be able to spot bush pigs, dik diks, porcupines, dukier, and more.

 For more info on visiting, check out Friends of Karura Forest.

 7. Take a Stroll Around Nairobi CBD (Central Business District)

 Taking a walk around downtown Nairobi is an interesting way to spend an afternoon.
 The streets are crowded and active.
 Vendors sell everything from fruits and street food to clothing and electronics on the sidewalks.
 The city is also surprisingly cosmopolitan.
 People from all over Africa and the world call Nairobi home.
 You’ll see business people, tourists, and plenty of normal locals going about their daily life.